-When he says that the apostles abandon &#8220;by degrees the *pastoral* position,&#8221; in order to take, relatively to the entire Church, an *apostolical* position, he affirms a thing of which scripture says not one word.
+When he says that the apostles abandon "by degrees the *pastoral* position," in order to take, relatively to the entire Church, an *apostolical* position, he affirms a thing of which scripture says not one word.
 Scripture says rather the contrary.
 It was agreed, as @Galatians 2: 9 teaches us, that Paul and Barnabas should go to the Gentiles, and that Peter, James, and John should go to the Jews.
-Here, then, the &#8220;Examination&#8221; rests its system on an invented fact.
+Here, then, the "Examination" rests its system on an invented fact.

-When, moreover, he establishes two categories of gifts: namely, gifts arranged into office, and &#8220;in some degree *mediatized*&#8221; (that is to say, gifts which, no longer depending immediately on the Lord from whom they proceed, and to be exercised under His immediate authority, are placed under the authority of an office conferred by men and exercised mediately); and &#8220;other gifts which appear to have always preserved their independence, as those of prophecy, of tongues, of contemplative knowledge, the exercise of which does not seem ever to have been put in regular order by an external consecration&#8221;;|&#8212;when, we say, the &#8220;Examination&#8221; establishes, as one of the proofs of the development of the Church, and puts in distinction with and almost in opposition to each other &#8220;a regular ministry of offices,&#8221; and &#8220;irregular ministries,&#8221; gifts not arranged into office order;| when it adds,| that the posterior origin of an office (that of elders), indicates that it was *naturally* superior to an office of more ancient institution,&#8221; the &#8220;Examination&#8221; does but multiply assertions entirely devoid of foundation and of proofs.
+When, moreover, he establishes two categories of gifts: namely, gifts arranged into office, and "in some degree *mediatized*" (that is to say, gifts which, no longer depending immediately on the Lord from whom they proceed, and to be exercised under His immediate authority, are placed under the authority of an office conferred by men and exercised mediately); and "other gifts which appear to have always preserved their independence, as those of prophecy, of tongues, of contemplative knowledge, the exercise of which does not seem ever to have been put in regular order by an external consecration";¦ when, we say, the "Examination" establishes, as one of the proofs of the development of the Church, and puts in distinction with and almost in opposition to each other "a regular ministry of offices," and "irregular ministries," gifts not arranged into office order;¦ when it adds,¦ that "the posterior origin of an office (that of elders), indicates that it was *naturally* superior to an office of more ancient institution," the "Examination" does but multiply assertions entirely devoid of foundation and of proofs.
 Was the apostleship, the most ancient of offices, *naturally* inferior to the others?
 Besides, apostleship was an office before it was a gift; what then is a gift brought into the regular order of office?
 The gift of tongues dates from Pentecost itself.
 Miracles, healings, prophesyings, all sorts of gifts, which have no connection with offices, are found in the Church from the beginning.
-The whole system of the &#8220;Examination&#8221; is nothing but a system.
+The whole system of the "Examination" is nothing but a system.

-When, in speaking of the church in Corinth,| the &#8220;Examination&#8221; takes the liberty of affirming that there was &#8220;a marked distinction between free ministries, to which the edification of the Church is entrusted, and the offices of elders and bishops,
+When, in speaking of the church in Corinth,¦ the "Examination" takes the liberty of affirming that there was "a marked distinction between free ministries, to which the edification of the Church is entrusted, and the offices of elders and bishops,

-| &#8220;Examination,&#8221; page 39.
+¦ "Examination," page 39.